Bixi81/COVID-19_excess_deaths/README.md

 - Find the data [here](https://github.com/Bixi81/COVID-19_excess_deaths/blob/master/deaths_germany.csv).
 - Find the model (R script) [here](https://github.com/Bixi81/COVID-19_excess_deaths/blob/master/covid19_excess_mortality.R).

 I use a generalised additive model (GAM) with splines to estimate the a mortality baseline contingent on the year (reference: 2016), the week of the year (reference: week 25), and the max. temperature in Frankfurt am Main as a proxy for overall weather conditions in Germany.
 Daily data is used to estimate the mortality baseline.
-The actual number of deaths per day is contrasted to the mortality baseline, predicted by the GAM model in order to plot excess mortality.
+The actual number of deaths per day is contrasted to the mortality baseline - as predicted by the GAM model - in order to plot excess mortality.
+In the model, there is no differentiation of the pre and post Covid-19 period in order to contrast actual mortality figures against a "no Covid-19" baseline.

+In a second step, a simple OLS model is used to get an estimate of excess deaths during Covid-19 by adding an indicator for the resprctive period.
+Otherwise the same explanatory variables are used as in the GAM, described above.
+See the [R script](https://github.com/Bixi81/COVID-19_excess_deaths/blob/master/covid19_excess_mortality.R) for details.